 There is just something about our brains that say, strawberries won’t taste right if they are orange.

 I think that comes down to thousands of years of survival mechanisms.
 When fruit is brown, we know it’s not safe for eating.
 If chicken is pink, we know it’s not safe for eating.

 Even these days with yellow watermelons, there is something that I can’t get on board with.
 My brain is too ingrained that it should be red.

-The way forward is to use your presets, but be empowered to know how to calibration and correct colours.
+The way forward is to use your presets, but be empowered to know how to calibrate and correct colours.
 You can read more about that here.

 And then sometimes all the rules are meant to be broken in any niche of photography.
 So the real power here is to be in the known, then break the rules when it’s called for.

 Simply breaking the rules cause we don’t know any better is a missed opportunity.

 Style Presets Totally Miss Out on the Best Part of Editing.

 Ain’t that the truth.
 Style presets don’t take into account local adjustments, fine-tuning, retouching and masking.
 This is how we turn a good photo into a great one.